Tukulor Empire

-The Tukulor Empire (الخلافة التجانية; Laamateeri Tukuleer; Empire toucouleur; also known as the Tijaniyya Jihad state or the Segu Tukulor or the Tidjaniya Caliphate or the Umarian State) (1861–1890) was an Islamic state in the mid-nineteenth century founded by Elhadj Oumar Foutiyou Tall of the Toucouleur people of Senegal.
+The Tukulor Empire (Note: Also known as the Toucouleur Empire, the Tijaniyya Jihad state, the Segu Tukulor, the Tidjaniya Caliphate, the Umarian State, or the Umarian Empire.) (الخلافة التجانية; Laamateeri Tijaani; Empire toucouleur) was an Islamic state in the mid-19th century founded by Omar Saidou Tall of the Toucouleur people of Senegal.

 History

 Background and founding

 Omar Tall returned from the Hajj in 1836 with the titles of El Hadj and caliph of the Tijaniyya brotherhood of the Sudan.
 After a long stay in Sokoto, he moved to the Fouta Djallon region (in present-day Guinea) in the 1840s.
 Here, he completed a major work on Tijaniyya scholarship; after this he started to focus on military struggle.
 Omar Tall planned to conquer new pagan territory for Islam.

 Omar Tall's message appealed to a large cross-section of the Sahelian population in the mid 19th century, including Fula, Soninke, Moors, and others.
 Many lowerclass people had grievances against local religious or military elites.
 Slaves aspired to gain freedom fighting for Islam.
 Rootless individuals of mixed ethnic background found new social identity and opportunities.
 Communities under the power of Europeans looked to Tall to drive off the foreigners.
 Marabout families hoped to gain political power in addition to their religious influence.

 His growing power and number of followers caused tension with the leaders of the Imamate.
-In 1851 he moved his community to found the city of Dinguiraye in what was then the Kingdom of Tamba.
+In November 1849, he moved his community to found the city of Dinguiraye in what was then the Kingdom of Tamba.
 The king, Yambi, granted him the land in return for a yearly payment.
 Soon, however, Tall's continued stockpiling of weapons began to worry the Tamba leaders as well.
 After a series of emissaries to Tall were rebuffed, and one prominent griot even converted to Islam, Yambi pre-emptively attacked the community but was defeated in September 1852.